On complete embedded translating solitons of the mean curvature flow that are of finite genus

-Since $\mu$ is positive, we define the operator $J_\mu:=M_\mu^{-1} J M_\mu$, where $M_\mu$ is the operator of multiplication by $\mu$.
-Since $J\mu=0$, by \eqnref{AppCommutator}, this operator has no zeroeth order term.
+Bearing in mind that $\mu$ is positive, we define the operator $J_\mu:=M_\mu^{-1} J M_\mu$, where $M_\mu$ here denotes the operator of multiplication by $\mu$.
+Since $J\mu=0$, by \eqnref{AppCommutator}, this operator has no zero'th order term.
 Thus, since $J_\mu(f/\mu\phi_0)=(1/\mu\phi_0)J_0 f=0$, it follows by the strong maximum principle that $f/\phi_0\mu$ is constant and equal to $1$.
-However, since $\phi_0\mu$ is unbounded, this is absurd, and the result follows. \proclaim{Lemma \nextprocno} $J_0$ has trivial kernel in $H^2(G)$. \endproclaim \proclabel{LemmaSobolevKernelIsEmpty} \proof Indeed, by the Sobolev embedding theorem, every element of $H^2(G)$ is bounded, and the result now follows by Lemma \procref{LemmaNoBoundedJacobiFields}. \proclaim{Theorem \nextprocno, {\bf Invertibility over Sobolev Spaces}} For sufficiently small $\gamma$, $J$ defines an invertible linear map from $H^2_{G,\gamma}$ into $L^2_{G,\gamma}$. \endproclaim \proclabel{ThmInvertibilityOverSobolev} \proof Indeed, by Lemmas \procref{LemmaSobolevFredholm} and \procref{LemmaSobolevKernelIsEmpty}, $J$ defines an invertible linear map from $H^2_{G,0}$ into $L^2_{G,0}$.
-However, by \eqnref{FormulaForConjugateOperator} and \eqnref{CoefficientsOfConjugateOperator}, as $\gamma$ tends to $0$, $J_\gamma$ converges to $J_0$ in the operator norm, and the result follows. \newsubhead{Invertibility over H\"older Spaces}[InvertibilityOverHoelderSpaces] We prove the invertibility of $J_0$ over $C^{2,\alpha}(G)$ in essentially the same manner.
+However, since $\phi_0\mu$ is unbounded, this is absurd, and the result follows. \proclaim{Corollary \nextprocno} $J_0$ has trivial kernel in $H^2(G)$. \endproclaim \proclabel{LemmaSobolevKernelIsEmpty} \proof Indeed, by the Sobolev embedding theorem, every element of $H^2(G)$ is bounded, and the result now follows by Lemma \procref{LemmaNoBoundedJacobiFields}.

+The above results together with a perturbation argument now yield \proclaim{Lemma \nextprocno} For sufficiently small $\gamma$, $J$ defines a linear isomorphism from $H^2_{\gamma}(G)$ into $H^0_\gamma(G)$. \endproclaim \proclabel{LemmaInvertibilityOverSobolev} \newsubhead{Invertibility over H\"older Spaces}[InvertibilityOverHoelderSpaces] We prove the invertibility of $J_0$ over $C^{2,\alpha}(G)$ in essentially the same manner.
 We first require the following preliminary result. \proclaim{Lemma \nextprocno} Let $\alpha$ and $\beta$ be positive constants.
-If $\phi:[0,\infty[\rightarrow]0,\infty[$ is a bounded, positive function such that $\phi''\geq\alpha^2\phi - \beta$ in the viscosity sense, then for all $t$,
+If $\phi:[0,\infty[\rightarrow]0,\infty[$ is a bounded, positive function such that $\phi''\geq\alpha^2\phi - \beta$ in the viscosity sense, then, for all $t$,

 \endproclaim \proclabel{LemmaViscositySolutionsToODEInequality} \proof Let $A=\opMax(\phi(0) - \beta/\alpha^2,0)$ and let $B=\msup_{t\in[0,\infty[}\phi(t)$.
 Fix $T>0$ and define